shedongming/Dongming-She/index.md

 ### Publications
     "Stability of symmetric cube gamma-factors for GL(2)", arXiv:1911.03428 [math.NT], 2019.

-    "Local Langlands correspondence for the twisted exterior and symmetric square epsilon-factors of GL(N)", Ph.D Thesis, arXiv:1910.02525 [math.NT], 2019.
+    "Local Langlands correspondence for the twisted exterior and symmetric square epsilon-factors of GL(N)" Ph.D Thesis, arXiv:1910.02525 [math.NT], 2019.

     "On the computing of the Artin root number of the elliptic curve E_{d^2}: y^2=x^3-d^2x over Gaussian